-Over the next few posts I’ll write about automating common group eliminations in consolidation tools.
+Over the next few posts we’ll write about automating common group eliminations in consolidation tools.
 The first – and perhaps the simplest – in the series is the elimination of Profit on Inventory (POI).

 Group companies often sell goods to other companies within the same group, who in turn sell them further to others in the group and eventually to external customers.
 If the intra-group selling price contains a margin and part of the goods remains in inventory at the end of the accounting period, the selling unit’s profit on the inventory needs to be eliminated.